Mazda Familia: Familia Infini

 The Mazda Familia Infini was produced from 1989 until 1990 as a special Japan only special sport trim line of the four-door Familia.
 Much of the Infini trim is similar to the American LX version, equipped with the 1.8 DOHC BP-ZE engine and close ratio LSD 5-speed manual transmission.
-The Infini was upgraded with a viscous limited-slip differential, stiffer suspension package, and bonnet/headlight style similar to the 323 hatchbacks.
+The Infini was upgraded with a viscous limited-slip differential, stiffer suspension package, and hood/headlight style similar to the 323 hatchbacks.
 In 1994, these were facelifts were adopted on all Familia sedan models.
-The Infini came only in dark green color with unique Infini trim grille, rear spoiler, "lightweight" carpet, without sound deadener, and with Infini (∞) logos on horn button, front grille, wheel caps, and bootlid.
-There were also unique factory front clear indicators, a Momo steering wheel, BBS 15-inch rims, suede interior with GTX style seat trim, leather gearboot & knob, front and rear strut braces, 22-mm sway bars front and rear, rear tie bar, and a 7,100 rpm redline tachometer, as well as 250 mm four-wheel disc brakes.
+The Infini came only in dark green color with unique Infini trim grille, rear spoiler, "lightweight" carpet, without sound deadener, and with Infini (∞) logos on horn button, front grille, wheel caps, and trunklid.
+There were also unique factory front clear indicators, a Momo steering wheel, BBS 15-inch rims, faux suede interior with GTX style seat trim, leather gearknob & shift trunk, front and rear strut braces, 22-mm sway bars front and rear, rear tie bar, and a 7,100 rpm redline tachometer, as well as 250 mm four-wheel disc brakes.
 Around 1,000 Infinis were produced, and preceded Mazda's ɛ̃fini Japanese dealership network.

-Familia GT-X, GT-R and GT-Ae
+Familia GT-X, GT-A, GT-R, GT-Ae

+For Group A rallying, Mazda made two main homologation models.
+The JDM GTX model was released in 1990 and featured four-wheel drive, viscous limited-slip differentials and a turbocharged 1.8 L BP engine which produced 185 PS.
+Mazda also Produced 300 GT-A variants to celebrate the launch of the BG Familia GTX and its rally debut.
+These were stripped of most luxuries and delivered with Mazdaspeed Torsen rear differential, short ratio gearbox, roll cage, harnesses, grill mounted fog lights.
+A graphics pack was also available.